The Codebase Assurance Index, explained

 What we measure — the Codebase Assurance Index

-The Codebase Assurance Index (CAI) is one reproducible 0–100 score for a whole C#/.NET codebase.
-It rolls up ten lenses — most dimensions measured by deterministic tools, a few given an advisory, tolerance-banded LLM read.
+The Codebase Assurance Index is one reproducible 0–100 score for a whole codebase — whatever languages it is written in, all of them at once.
+Ten lenses roll up into it: most dimensions measured by deterministic tools, a few given an advisory, tolerance-banded LLM read, all of them versioned and published.
+Same code in, same number out.
 A measurement, not an opinion.

 A quick orientation